alexander02468/actatools/readme.md

   ]
 ```

-The command `bundle` bundles the files in the Includes File into a folder.
+The command `bundle` bundles the files referenced in the Includes File to a folder.
 It also creates a Record in that folder
 named `manifest.json`.

 ``` bash